joydeb1729/chemical_smiles_chatbot/README.md

 jupyter notebook experiments/chemical_smiles_test.ipynb
 ```

+## SMILES Lookup

+The application uses multiple methods to lookup SMILES representations for chemical names:

+1. **py2opsin** - Primary lookup method that uses the OPSIN library (via py2opsin wrapper) to convert chemical names to SMILES
+2. **Alternate Name Formats** - Tries variations of the chemical name (no spaces, no hyphens, etc.)
+3. **PubChem API** - Used as a fallback when py2opsin fails
+4. **Caching** - Results are cached to improve performance and reduce API calls

+### Caching

+The application maintains a local cache of SMILES lookups in `data/cache/smiles_cache.json`.
+This cache:
+- Stores successful lookups with timestamps
+- Has an expiry time (configurable in settings.py)
+- Includes the source of the SMILES (py2opsin, pubchem, etc.)

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

+- OPSIN (Open Parser for Systematic IUPAC Nomenclature) via py2opsin for chemical name to SMILES conversion
 - PubChem for providing chemical data
 - RDKit for molecular rendering capabilities
 - LangChain for the LLM interaction framework